gerA-byte0/gerA-byte0.github.io/index.md

 # Gerardo Rojas' Portfolio

-I am an Electrical Engineer major at CSUF and I graduate by 2028.
+This is my home page. am an Electrical Engineer major at CSUF and I graduate by 2028.

+My GitHub page is https://github.com/gerA-byte0/

 ## Favorite CPSC 120L Labs